asulamo24/asulamo24/README.md

 I'm a junior at the University of Minnesota majoring in IT Systems/DevOps.
 I'm passionate about cloud computing and aspire to become a Cloud Engineer.
 My experience includes designing/working with CI/CD pipelines, provisioning cloud resources, and working on network monitoring and security.

 What I'm Interested In
-- 🌩️ Cloud Engineering**: Building scalable, reliable cloud solutions.
+- 🌩️ Cloud Engineering: Building scalable, reliable cloud solutions.
 - ⚙️ DevOps: Automating workflows to streamline development and operations.

 Current Projects